 Optimization

-The final step—and it's important—is to provide extensive training sessions to educate all staff members on how to use the new system, with various training programs and modules.
+The final (and probably most important) step is to provide extensive training sessions to educate all staff on how to use the new system via training programs and modules.
+These may include:

 Interactive workshops